Muthulakshmi: Personal life

-Muthulakshmi has two daughters, Vidyarani and Prabha Vijayalakshmi, who are studying engineering in Tamil Nadu.
+Muthulakshmi has two daughters, Vidyarani and Prabha Vijayalakshmi, who, as of 2011, were engineering students in Tamil Nadu.

 After her acquittal announced she would be undertaking social service activities to help people and those who were affected by law enforcement agencies for helping Veerappan.
 She filed a case against filmmaker A.M.R.
-Ramesh for showing her slain husband poorly in his film, Attahasa and received compensation of ₹25 lakhs before the picture was released.
+Ramesh for showing her slain husband poorly in his film Attahasa and received compensation of ₹25 lakhs before the picture was released.

-Political views
+Politics

-Muthulakshmi unsuccessfully ran for Tamil Nadu Assembly elections in 2006, and has political ambitions to make use of her husband's "Robin Hood" image to help people.
+Muthulakshmi unsuccessfully ran for Tamil Nadu Assembly elections in 2006, and has political ambitions to make use of her late husband's "Robin Hood" image to help people.

-In January 2018 she announced the formation of 'Mann Kaakkum Veerathamizhar Peramaippu' (Federation of Brave Tamils to protect the Soil) to lobby the government for fresh water to assist agriculture and farmers.
+In January 2018, she announced the formation of 'Mann Kaakkum Veerathamizhar Peramaippu' (Federation of Brave Tamils to protect the Soil) to lobby the government for fresh water to assist farmers.